MiraldiLab/maxATAC/docs/readme/prepare.md

 # Prepare

 The `prepare` function will convert a BAM file to Tn5 cut sites that are smoothed with a specific slop size.
 The files are converted to bigwig signal tracks and then min-max normalized.
+You must have `samtools`, `bedtools`, `pigz`, and `bedGraphToBigWig` installed to run this function.

 ## Example